Loneliness is marked by a sense of isolation.

 Loneliness depletes them.

--Excerpts from the article written by Hara Estriff Marano in Psychology Today
+-Excerpts from the article written by Hara Estroff Marano in Psychology Today

 Photo: Outdoor sitting inspired by Moroccan decor (Google Image)